 Within the sociology of cancer we explore health, illness and healing experiences, including those of patients, families and healthcare professionals.
 Here we focus on the utilisation of rigorous sociological research methods and theory to better understand the social, cultural, historical and political aspects of contemporary cancer care and survivorship.
 That is, drawing on a wide range of data sources (e.g. qualitative interviews, ethnography, document analysis, dairy case studies), we explore the perceptions and experiences of those with, and impacted on, by cancer.
 Departing from a focus on traditional ‘quality of life’ measures, a critical sociological perspective interrogates cancer as a social, historical, cultural and physiological entity, and those who are affected by it as embedded in systems of knowledge and practice (sometimes restrictive, sometimes enabling).
-Such understandings are aimed at helping provide better care and services to patients and families, and support health professionals.
+Recently this has included critical analsyses of such things as the survivorship 'push' in oncology, the rise and impact of precision medicine, and the how complex personhood interplays with experiences of illness and care.
+The critical sociological understandings we develop are aimed at helping provide better care and services to patients and families, and support health professionals.
 Our focus in particular is the social justice dimensions of illness and care, and how forms of disadvantage may manifest (and be addressed) in the context of living with cancer.

 Dying is the ultimate shared experience and little sociological research has been done in this important and diverse period in the lifecourse and site of care.
 Our focus here is on providing new and sophisticated conceptual understandings of dying as relationally, culturally and ideologically mediated.
 That is, ‘dying’ as embedded in complex issues related to: identity disruption and bodily disintegration; interpersonal and cultural ideas about connectivity and collective responsibility; and, ‘dying’ as an ideological and institutionally-mediated process.
 Currently we are using innovative qualitative and ethnographic methodologies to document patient and family journeys to and through palliative care.
 For the first time we will be able to explore people’s movement through the various sites of care, documenting advice giving, decision making and the continuity of care provided.
 This area provides much needed data to refine and enhance public and private sector palliative care practices, and to improve the experience of death and dying in Australia and internationally.